Dragoon-Lab/LaitsV3/documentation/sessions.md

 (no section restrictions), and one can assume that the LMS has a list of these problems.
 Students select published problems via the LMS.
-If the tutor is being run locally, these problems are stored along side the java code (this doesn't exist yet).
+If the tutor is being run locally, these problems are stored along side the Java code (this doesn't exist yet).
 * __custom__ or __dynamic__ problems are authored
 by users.

 ## Session ID ##

-Associated with each java/javascript instance of Dragoon will be a unique session identifier.
-In the javascript version, a page reload will generate a new session ID.
-In the java version, each running of `Laits.jar` will generate a new session ID.
+Associated with each Java/JavaScript instance of Dragoon will be a unique session identifier.
+In the JavaScript version, a page reload will generate a new session ID.
+In the Java version, each running of `Laits.jar` will generate a new session ID.
 Opening more than one problem (or renaming a problem) *may* occur during a given session.

 The format for the session ID variable `sessionId` will be a string of length 50.
 It is convenient to generate `sessionId` by applying a hash function to the user name and section name and adding a timestamp.
-An example javascript implementation can be found in Andes:  see the function `FNV1aHash` and the code that follows it in the file [`web-UI/andes/startup.js`](https://github.com/bvds/andes/blob/master/web-UI/andes/startup.js).
+An example JavaScript implementation can be found in Andes:  see the function `FNV1aHash` and the code that follows it in the file [`web-UI/andes/startup.js`](https://github.com/bvds/andes/blob/master/web-UI/andes/startup.js).
 In Andes, we found it convenient to include the session ID as an HTTP